herpiko/herpiko.github.io/content/_index.md

 ## Hi,

 I'm a software engineer who passionate about free and open source software.
-I currently work for a web3 start up and I'm still hacking on BlankOn projects.
+I currently work for <a href="https://play3.gg/">a web3 start up</a> and I'm still hacking on <a href="https://github.com/blankon/">BlankOn projects</a>.

 I occasionally give talks to events.
 Some of them were :